mkclev3/machines-that-think/README.md

 <sub> A 1927 oil painting by Matthew Parrish, titled "Ecstasy"</sub>

-DRAFT This first piece is called “Ecstasy”, a 1929 oil painting by Maxfield Parrish.
-This actually wasn’t the oil painting I was looking for, but I couldn’t find the other one, and I’m a big fan of this one too.
-The feeling this painting reminds me of is childlike wonder, and I don’t really know what the name of the feeling is, but when you’ve been sitting for too long and you finally go outside and run in the grass barefoot, and its windy and just such a perfect day.
-The feeling of elation I guess?
-I just really love this painting.
-It’s got such a Maxfield Parrish look- all of his mountains look the same, which I find funny.
-But the obvious highlight of the painting is the figure itself– I love the weird cloud like and physics-defying dress, I love how happy she looks, and maybe this is strange, but I love her femininity.
-She’s so graceful, and it doesn’t feel sexualized or icky at all.
-I feel like I can feel her sense of freedom through the painting.
-I also think her dress is very weird- it's flowy but it looks crusty almost?
-And it just doesn't make sense at all.
-To me it looks like snowy mountains, or like a continuation of the ones in the background?
-Like she's sorta one with mountains, or is her own mountain.
-I love the form!
-I love the emotion!
-I think it’ll be a struggle for AI to figure out both the anatomy and the emotion of this.
+The feelings this painting creates for me are freedom, wonder, and the excitement of adventure.
+Specifically, this painting reminds me of the feeling you get when you’ve been sitting for too long, but you finally get up and go outside to run in the grass barefoot, and its windy and you've got so much energy and just such a perfect day.
+Elation is maybe the word I'm looking for, although Ecstasy is a very fitting one too.

+I really love this painting- it’s got such a Maxfield Parrish look.
+All of his mountains look the same, which I find funny.
+I also think her dress is very weird- it's flowy but it looks crusty and it doesn't make much physical sense.
+It definitely looks like a man painted it, methinks.
+It reminds me of snowy mountains, or a continuation of the mountains in the background.

+The obvious highlight of the painting is the figure itself.
+You can tell exacly how free she's feeling by the look in her face.
+Something I've found myself really admiring about this painting is this sense of peaceful and unmarred femininity.
+I feel like a lot of similar art pieces, even those made by humans, fail to capture a sense of feminine grace and innocence that doesn't feel sexualized.
+AI, I believe, will be wholly unable to capture her happiness (without feeling hollow or over-the-top) and her particular brand of beauty (innocence?
+I can't find a word that I think is fitting).
+These things are the most impressive parts of the painting, and without them I doubt it'll feel beautiful or unique at all.

+Another prediction I have is that AI won't be able to find a way to create a woman that isn't the face of conventional beauty.
+Not to say the subject of the painting isn't beautiful, but I think whoever AI creates will be a copy-paste of modern beauty standards, no matter what I tell it to do.
+That's something I've noticed about AI art historically, and it leaves me wondering if it'll have the same problem when creating men.

 **The Last Unicorn**